visgl/deck.gl/docs/advanced/writing-shaders.md

 ## Shader Modules

 ### Projection (Vertex Shader)

-The projection modules is included by default by the `assembleShaders` function.

 The projection module makes it easy to write vertex shaders that follow deck.gl's projection methods, enabling your layer to accept coordinates